 Creating A Calorie Deficit Through Diet

 The main way to create a calorie deficit is through your diet, which would require eating fewer calories than normal.

 That said, it’s not as simple as just taking in fewer calories each day—you need to rethink your portions and the types of foods you eat.
 For example, certain foods are denser in terms of nutrients per calorie (e.g., vegetables), while others are less nutrient-dense but more calorically dense (e.g., candy).

-Furthermore, some meals may contain a similar number of total calories but be composed of drastically different macronutrient ratios (e.g., a small slice of pizza vs. a large bowl of salad with salmon).
+Furthermore, some meals may contain a similar number of total calories but be composed of drastically different macronutrient ratios and be much more or much less filling (e.g., a small slice of pizza vs. a large bowl of salad with salmon).

 In the end, you need to strike a balance between nutrient-rich foods, low-calorie density foods, and fewer total calories.
 This doesn’t have to be complicated—just focus on filling your plate with lots of vegetables at each meal, pairing food with protein whenever possible, and using healthy fats sparingly.

 Intermittent fasting is a useful tool for reducing how much you eat each day as you head towards your wedding (7).
 This involves alternating between periods of not eating (i.e., fasting) and then feasting with a focus on nutritious, filling foods and portions.
 There are various types of IF diets, including:

 Eating normally every other day, and on the fasting days consuming only around 500 calories.